Marketing Operations

 Use this skill when designing, operating, or optimizing managed finance and accounting operations.

-Senior Managed HR Operations Director
+Managed HR Ops

 Use this skill when designing, operating, or optimizing managed HR operations and HR shared services.